fish-mouse/Recipe-Analysis/README.md

   frameborder="0"
 ></iframe>

 As shown in the plot above and the p_val calculation, we see 0.01 < p_val = 0.026.
 Thus, we fail to reject the null hypothesis.
-As a result, the missingness of `average rating` does not depend on `n_ingredients`.
+As a result, the missingness of `average rating` likely does not depend on `n_ingredients`.

 ## Hypothesis Testing

-### Hypothesis Testing
+In the interest of determining the relationship between minutes and average rating, I focused on whether cooking time is associated with a high average rating (defined as ≥ 4.5).
+To answer this, I conducted a permutation test.

+Test Statistic: The sum of squared differences between the observed and expected proportions of high-rated recipes across cooking time bins.

+Significance Level: 0.01
+Null Hypothesis (H₀): The proportion of highly rated recipes is the same across all cooking time bins.
+Alternative Hypothesis (H₁): The proportion of highly rated recipes differs in at least one cooking time bin.

+To construct the test, I trimmed minutes at the 95th percentile to prevent extreme values from skewing the analysis, then grouped cooking time into bins of 15 minutes.
+Under the null hypothesis, we expect the proportion of high-rated recipes (≥ 4.5) to be uniformly distributed across the 17 bins — approximately 1/17 per bin.
+To measure deviation, I calculated the squared differences between the actual and expected proportions, summing across all bins.
+This penalizes larger deviations and ensures all differences are positive.
+Empty bins from sampling were assigned the full squared difference of the expected value.

+I sampled 2000 recipes per simulation and shuffled the “Above 4.5” labels 10,000 times to generate a null distribution.

+P-value: 0.0001

+Since 0.0001 < 0.01, we reject the null hypothesis.
+This suggests that the proportion of highly rated recipes is likely not uniform across cooking time bins — indicating a possible association between cooking time and high average ratings.

 ## Framing a Prediction Problem